 Drugs and Guns in Sweden

 Drugs and guns in Sweden — there is so much money linked to drug trafficking that those who earn see no problem in killing too.
-Two days ago a policeman was shot dead on an open street in Gothenburg, while he spoke to some local youth.
+In June 2021 a policeman was shot dead on an open street in Gothenburg, while he spoke to some local youth.
 It seems he was not the intended target, but the drive by shooters — most likely young men who are involved in the sale of drugs in the area — are not very clever people.
-Yesterday a 25 year old man was shot in the head and died in Flemingsberg in southern Stockholm — I used to live there.
+Then a 25 year old man was shot in the head and died in Flemingsberg in southern Stockholm — I used to live there.
 It has become so regular an occurrence in this country.

 I lost a friend in 2019 to gun violence — shot 19 times from an AK47 by ‘mistake’.
 But why and how can something be done to stop this insane slaughter?
 I suggest those in power look into the drug trade and how it can be neutralized in order to stop this madness.
 The annual turnover of drugs in Sweden is estimated at between SEK 2.7 and 6.9 billion during the period 2015–2019.
 That is A-N-N-U-A-L — so every year that is how much money is flowing into the pockets of the guys that are shooting each other, and also killing and maiming many other innocent victims.

 In 2020 Sweden with a population of 10.3 million people recorded more than 360 incidents involving guns, including 47 deaths and 117 people injured.
-From January to October 2021 more than 100 confirmed shootings have occurred in Stockholm.
-Twenty one people have been shot dead and over thirty people have been wounded.
-Nationally 2021 has seen 273 shootings, with 40 people dead and 88 people wounded.
-A report this year said Sweden was the only European country where fatal shootings had risen significantly since 2000, going from one of the lowest rates of gun violence on the continent to one of the highest in less than a decade.
+In 2021 there was a total of 330 shootings in Sweden and 44 people died as a result, with many more maimed.
+As of the 15th November 2022, according to national Swedish police statistics, there has been a total of 360 shootings for the year, with 57 fatalities and 98 people wounded.
+A report from 2021 said Sweden was the only European country where fatal shootings had risen significantly since 2000, going from one of the lowest rates of gun violence on the continent to one of the highest in less than a decade.

 However in 2020 Sweden also achieved the horrific position of having the highest proportions of drug-related deaths in the entire European Union, with 81 cases per 1 million citizens, which is nearly four times higher than the EU average (which can be compared to Portugal with 4 drug deaths per million), according to the European Monitoring Centre for Drugs and Drug Addiction (EMCDDA).